OpenTermsArchive/contrib-versions/Yahoo/Privacy Policy.md

 Children

-When a child under age 13 attempts to register with Yahoo!, we ask the child to have a parent or guardian create a Yahoo!
+When Yahoo! has knowledge that a child under age 13 is attempting to register with Yahoo!, we ask the child to have a parent or guardian create a Yahoo!
 Family Account to obtain parental permission.

-Yahoo! does not contact children under age 13 about special offers or for marketing purposes without a parent's permission.

-Yahoo! does not ask a child under age 13 for more personal information, as a condition of participation, than is reasonably necessary to participate in a given activity or promotion.
+Visit Children's Privacy &.
+Family Accounts to learn more about children’s privacy on Yahoo!.

 Return to top